SCIFIHISTORY.NET

 Interestingly enough, director Antonio Margheriti delivered four films to the silver screen during 1966-1967, and all of these who the basis of a loose Science Fiction saga I've seen called the 'Gamma One Quadrilogy' in articles online.
 While costumes and sets were re-used -- the chief setting for these flicks was the Gamma One Space Station -- different casts were involved.
 For those wanting to explore the titles separately -- and in the proper order -- they are Wild, Wild Planet (1966), War Of The Planets (1966), War Between The Planets (1966), and Snow Devils (1967).

 On this day back in 1970, one of the more underrated but occasionally maligned entries in Sci-Fi (I hate it when that happens) Colossus: The Forbin Project opened theatrically ... in West Germany of all places.
 (Maybe East Germany cinemas were already booked?)
-In any event, here's the film's plot summary as provided by our friends at IMDB.com:
+Directed by Joseph Sargent from a script by James Bridges and D.F.
+Jones, the SciFi/Thriller starred Eric Braeden, Susan Clark, and Gordon Pinsent.
+According to our friends at IMDB.com, here's the plot summary:

 A star is born!
 Oh, no, they didn't!
 Oh, yes, they did!
 The good people of India decided to cash in on the Superhero business when on this day in back in 1980 Lakshmi Productions released their version of (ahem) Superman, complete with (as you may've guessed) musical numbers.
 Written and directed by V. Madhusudan Rao, the feature starred Taraka Rama Rao Nandamuri as the Indian man of steel, and here's the plot summary as provided by IMDB.com: